TheMadHulk/Click360API/README.md

-# Vant4ge Point API
+# Click 360 API

 *Due to Identity Server requiring SSL support on host names other then localhost you can no longer use IIS Express*

 ## Development Environment Setup

-*You only need to do these instructions once, if you have problems see Brian or Chad*
+*You only need to do these instructions once, if you have problems see engineers*

 1. Create a hostfile entry for test-360selfdrive-api.com pointing to your machine's IP address it cannot be 127.0.0.1 cause of SSL
 2. You will need to install the SSL cert